Statutory college: Pennsylvania

+Texas

-Similarly, the private Baylor College of Medicine (BCM) charges residents of Texas a lower tuition rate than that charged to non-Texans for its Doctor of Medicine (M.D.) program, thanks to grants from the state of Texas.
-This arrangement, intended to increase the number of physicians in Texas, was put in place in 1969, at which time the medical school became an autonomous entity in order to avoid legal conflicts arising from Baylor's affiliation with the Baptist General Convention of Texas.
+Baylor College of Medicine (BCM) in Houston subsidizes the tuition of Texas residents, so they have a lower tuition rate than that charged to non-Texans who attend its M.D. program.
+This subsidy, intended to increase the number of physicians in Texas, was enacted in 1969, at which time the medical school became an autonomous entity in order to avoid legal conflicts arising from Baylor's affiliation with the Baptist General Convention of Texas.
 State support only allays the cost of tuition for in-state students, and the state does not assist BCM with significant ongoing funding for research or outreach/extension purposes.

-The University of Miami's Leonard M. Miller School of Medicine is located in Miami, Florida.
-Starting in 2004, the Miller School began offering instruction on the campus of Florida Atlantic University in Boca Raton, Florida.
-MD candidates are admitted to either the Miami or Boca Raton programs and spend all four years studying on the selected campus.
-There is no on-campus housing for students of the Miller School of Medicine in Miami or Boca Raton.
-The Miami and Boca Raton campuses charge identical tuition, with a lower tuition for in-state students.

-The University of Delaware is chartered as a "privately governed, state-assisted" university, as is Delaware State University.
-The university receives about 10 percent of its operating budget from the state, but is not a state agency, and the extent to which it is subject to laws requiring disclosure of spending of public funds is a matter of dispute.

-International use of "statutory college" designator
+International universities

-The University of St Andrews, in St Andrews, Scotland, United Kingdom, has three units that are designated as colleges.
-Two of these colleges are designated as "statutory" colleges, which have ecclesiastical beginnings.
+The University of St Andrews, in St Andrews, Scotland, has three units that are designated as colleges.
+Two of these colleges are designated as statutory colleges, which have ecclesiastical beginnings.
 One of these statutory colleges, United College, founded by a college merger in 1747, today exists as essentially a non-administrative entity kept for the sake of history and tradition.
 It houses the University's Faculties of Arts, Medicine, and Science.

-The other statutory college, St Mary's College, was founded in 1538, and is coexistent with the University's Faculty and School of Divinity.
-The remaining college, St Leonard's College, which is designated as "non-statutory," has similar early beginnings, but was re-instituted in 1972 as a central point of administration for postgraduate students.
+The other statutory college, St Mary's College, St Andrews, founded in 1538, and also in St Andrews, is coexistent with the University's Faculty and School of Divinity.
+The remaining college, St Leonard's College, is designated as "non-statutory," has similar early beginnings, but was re-instituted in 1972 as a central point of administration for postgraduate students.
 (St Andrews students who are postgraduates, as well as the University's postdoctoral fellows and research staff, are automatically enrolled as members of St Leonard's College.)